gregwell/ts-playground/cluster-detector/README.md

 # Cluster Detector

-- a console application that returns the number of clusters that typed numbers form
+- *clusterCount* method returns the number of clusters that typed numbers form
-- cluster detector is created with the given cluster spacing
+- The minimum distance between number values is determined by provided *spacing*
-- each number is accepted using the accept method
+- Each time an addition is made, an analysis of the new cluster division is performed.